GitZoneTools/npmts/README.md

 [hosttoday/ht-docker-npmg on Dockerhub](https://hub.docker.com/r/hosttoday/ht-docker-npmg/)

 ### Install
-First install npmts globally, then install the npmts checker:
+First install npmts globally, then install the npmts-g locally.

+> **npmts-g* checks if the global version of npmts suffices the modules requirements.
+If not it installs npmts locally in the right version during npm install.

 ```sh
 npm install npmts -g # installs npmts globally